DoclerLabs/openstack/openstack-installer/docs/configuration.rst

 The list of services which currently has problems:

-- cinder: cinder quotas code doesn't work connecting to secured keystone.
 - trove: trove cannot check, nor disable certificate checking to OS components.
-- sahara: sahara has some options to allow to set CA certificate or turn the checking off in nova, neutron and cinder, but they're not implemeneted correctly.

 Settings for TLS connections: